Ditchling: Governance

 Ditchling is part of the electoral ward called Ditchling and Westmeston.
 The population of this ward at the 2011 census was 2,424.

+Ditchling is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.

 Education

 There is one school in Ditchling, Ditchling (St Margaret's) Church of England Primary School.
-This is a voluntary controlled primary school for children aged 4–11.
+This is a voluntary controlled primary school for children aged 2–11.
+In 2022, the school became an academy and joined the Hurst Education Trust, sponsored by the nearby independent school, Hurstpierpoint College.
 Many of the children after leaving this school go to Downlands Community School in the village of Hassocks located in the adjoining county of West Sussex.
 Located in the centre of the village is Ditchling Museum of Art + Craft.